MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Start-Process.md

 PowerShell even if the new process is still running.

 - On the local system, the launched process lives on independent from the calling process.
-- On a remote system, the new process is terminated when the remote session ends.
+- On a remote system, the new process is terminated when the remote session ends, immediately following the `Start-Process` command.
 Therefore, cannot use `Start-Process` in a remote session expecting the launched process to outlive the session.

-If you do need to use `Start-Process` in a remote session, invoke it with the **Wait**.
+If you do need to use `Start-Process` in a remote session, invoke it with the **Wait** parameter.
 Or you could use other methods to create a new process on the remote system.

 When using the **Wait** parameter, `Start-Process` waits for the process tree (the process and all its descendants) to exit before returning control.
 This is different than the behavior of the